 - Keep your tattoo moisturized

 Keeping your skin moisturized will prevent your tattoos from itching.
-Use natural products to protect your skin, as the lack of additives will reduce the chances for itchiness.
+Use lotion for tattoos made with natural products to protect your skin, as the lack of additives will reduce the chances for itchiness.

 - Protect your tattoos from the sun

 Tattooed skin and UV rays don't mix well together.

 Getting our tattoos exposed to the sun without protection will make our skin dry, which will lead to itchiness.
 Make sure to apply sunscreen 20-30 minutes before exposing your tattoos to sunlight.

 If your tattoo is already healed over, a little scratch isn’t likely to hurt it, though it’s still best not to.

 Older tattoos itch for a variety of reasons.
 This can be as simple as a change in the weather or as annoying as a late stage allergic reaction.

 Some people report their tattoos get itchier depending on how much moisture is in the air.
 Dry winter air means dry skin while wet summer air can make your tattoo swell.

 Basically, as long as the area isn’t hot and doesn’t have a rash, your tattoo is probably fine.